gryphius/pycyborg/README.md

 ---------------

 1. install pyusb 1.0 ( use your distros package or directly from  github: https://github.com/walac/pyusb/ )
-2. (optional) create a udev rule in /etc/udev/rules.d to make the gaming lights accessible for non-root users
+2. (optional) create a udev rule to make the gaming lights accessible for non-root users

+put a file '80-cyborg.rules' in /etc/udev/rules.d with the following content:

     SUBSYSTEMS=="usb", ACTION=="add", ATTRS{idVendor}=="06a3", ATTRS{idProduct}=="0dc5", MODE="666"